JUMP TO:

 COROS NOMAD In-Depth Review: Copycat or Champion?

 It’d be easy to look at the new COROS NOMAD and mistake it for a Garmin Instinct.
 Because visually…ummm…it’s darn near identical – down to the metal ring enforcement around the plastic bezel.
 But that’d be overlooking the fact that the Garmin Instinct series itself leans heavily on Casio design/styling, especially in its first iterations.
-These days it has a bit more unique styling of its own, but still, Garmin itself back then begrudgingly admitted inspiration from Casio.
+These days, it has a bit more unique styling of its own, but still, Garmin itself back then begrudgingly admitted inspiration from Casio.

 But here’s the thing: While the COROS NOMAD might look like a Garmin Instinct, it’s a classic case of COROS going above and beyond.
 Priced at $349, it’s $50-$150 cheaper than the newest Garmin Instinct 3 (depending on models).
-Except, unlike Garmin, this unit has full blown color maps (Instinct has none).
+Except, unlike Garmin, this unit has full-blown color maps (Instinct has none).
 And voice notes (with geotagging and display post-activity), and music playback.
-And a slate of new fishing modes complete with all assortment of fish tracking.
+And a slate of new fishing modes complete with an assortment of fish tracking.
 Garmin has nothing approaching this on the Instinct.

 What’s New/Different:

 Now, while this watch is a new product line for COROS, in many ways it’s best to compare it to the COROS Pace.
-Or, alternatively, you could think of it as a MIP-based counterpoint to the COROS Pace Pro (which is an AMOLED screen), after all, it’s the same price as the COROS Pace Pro.
+Or, alternatively, you could think of it as a MIP-based counterpoint to the COROS Pace Pro (which is an AMOLED screen); after all, it’s the same price as the COROS Pace Pro.
 Alternatively, you could think of it as a renamed and lower-priced COROS APEX 2, and that’d be accurate too.

 But, to keep things simple, I’m going to compare it to the COROS Pace (the company’s least expensive watch at $229).
 The reason I’m doing that is that the battery life for the COROS Pace is really good, and I think the starting point market overlap is pretty similar there.
 Also, it makes it easier to see how things differ: